Staffdcs.shef.ac.uk

 Search: "I liked the way answers are displayed " and "results presentation was

-".
+easy to interpret ".
 Additionally, K-Search is the only tool that did not present

 a URI for an answer but used a reference to the document using a NL label.